North America Electronic Shelf Label Market size surpassed USD 350 million in 2019 and is anticipated to expand at a CAGR of 10% from 2020 to 2026.

 Get more details on this report - Request Free Sample PDF

 According to the U.S. Department of Commerce, consumers spent USD 199.4 billion online with the U.S. retailers during July to September 2020, a rise from USD 145.4 billion for the same quarter in 2019.
 The changing customer preferences toward online retail have resulted in increasing competition among brick & mortar retailers, supporting the adoption of ESL for enhancing customer experience and increasing sales revenue.
 Retailers, such as discounters, department stores, specialty stores, and convenience stores, have increased their reliance on ESL technology.
 In July 2019, Loblaws Inc., a Canadian supermarket chain, entered into an agreement with SoluM to deploy ESL tags in its 2,800 stores.

 The rising need for increasing in-store operational efficiency in retail stores is positively impacting the market demand.
 The implementation of an electronic shelf label system allows retailers to save time and actively guide customers in the store.
 ESL system helps store chains in dynamic and strategic price management and automatically updates price display.
 With retailers focusing on improving consumers’ shopping experience, the demand for ESL to keep pace with product inventory and ensure right merchandise will increase.

-The key market players operating in the North America electronic shelf label market include E Ink Holdings Inc., Herbert Retail Limited, Diebold Nixdorf, Incorporated, Advantech Inc., Samsung Electronics Co.
+Some of the leading companies involved in the North America electronic shelf label (ESL) market include E Ink Holdings Inc., Herbert Retail Limited, Diebold Nixdorf, Incorporated, Advantech Inc., Samsung Electronics Co.
 Ltd., and Pricer AB.
-The players are focusing on strategic collaborations to launch new products and strengthen their industry presence.
-The players are incorporating AI and Bluetooth technology for differentiating their products and remaining competitive in the market.
+The companies are focusing on strategic collaborations to launch new products and strengthen their industry presence.
+The companies are incorporating AI and Bluetooth technology for differentiating their products and remaining competitive in the market.